 Turn right on Hampshire Rocks Rd.
 (Old 40 and Donner Pass Rd) and head to Big Bend (2 miles from Cisco).
-Just after the turn you will see some stone buildings on the left, the old Forest Gift Shop dating from the 1930's.
+Just after the turn you will see some stone buildings on the left (above), the old Forest Gift Shop dating from the 1930's.
 The buildings now belong to Placer County.
-If you look closely on both sides of the road as you go towards Big Bend, you will see the remnants of old building foundations dating from when Highway 40 was the main route.
+If you look closely on both sides of the road as you go towards Big

+Bend, you will see the remnants of old building foundations (above) dating from when Highway 40 was the main route.
 There were inns, gas stations, and restaurants - all gone now.

-As you drive along from now on, you will come across more of the 20 Mile Musem interpretive signs.
+As you drive along from now on, you will come across more of the 20 Mile Museum interpretive signs.

 As you go under east bound lanes of I-80 look to the right along the river and you see the original Lincoln Highway, the first transcontinental highway.
-At Big Bend there is a ranger station [1.8], small museum, and Lincoln Highway marker.
-You can take a nice walk out of Big Bend across from the ranger station.
+At Big Bend [1.8] there is a fire station with commemorative markers.
+Across the street and behind the garage is a Lincoln Highway marker and a short stretch of the old highway to walk.
+You can also take a nice walk out of Big Bend across from the fire station and a bit west.
 You will walk along the river on the old Lincoln Highway.
 Look at the old stone houses, the river, the forest, and old bridge abutments